kuntzd99/NFL-Player-Ratings/README.md

 ### **_Getting Started_**

 Go to the website and click on any team to view its players.
+Click on a player to view the player's ratings.

 ---